COVID-19 (novel coronavirus) Updates and Resources

 - Scan and Delivery access to print resources in the library*

-We are mailing computing equipment needed to conduct coursework online.
-Upon request through the forms below, we will checkout the equipment to you and mail it to your current residence.
+We loan computing equipment needed to conduct coursework online.
 As with all other materials available from the library, there is no expense to borrow any of this equipment.
-The loan will last all of Spring term.
-We will contact you toward the end of the term to arrange for return.
+The loan is for the full term.

 Please note that Chromebooks require nearly constant internet access.